KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 or **resonance remains incomplete**.

 In such cases, the soul lingers,
-tied to that universe’s symbolic structure.
+tied to that universe's symbolic structure.
 Each universe is a **self-contained resonance field**.

 The Superficial Soul cannot incarnate across universes.